-A snapshot overview of schools in Geneva that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Geneva considered (but not necessarily chosen) by English-speaking expats.

-National Curriculum for England/ IGCSE / A-Levels; ages 4-15; co-ed; day; independent; private non-profit; 300 students
+National Curriculum for England/ IGCSE / A Level; ages 3-18; co-ed; day; independent; private non-profit; 300 students

-Founded in 1961 by a small group of parents, moved to the ‘Petit Malagny’ site in Genthod (overlooking Lake Geneva and with stunning views of Mont Blanc) in 1989.
-Joined by a nursery in 2014 and secondary campus in nearby Versoix in 2017, growing organically each year with year 10 opened in September 2019.
+Founded in 1961 by a small group of parents, moving to the ‘Petit Malagny’ site in Genthod (overlooking Lake Geneva and with stunning views of Mont Blanc) in 1989.
+Joined by a nursery in 2014 and secondary campus in nearby Versoix in 2017 and growing organically each year.
 Most pupils go on to local international schools with a varying proportion heading to boarding school in the UK.
-Accredited by the Council of British International Schools (COBIS) and by British Schools Overseas (BSO).
+Accredited by the Council of British International Schools (COBIS) and inspected by British Overseas Schools (BSO).

-4,000 students, three campuses and differing curricula make Ecolint the largest and most complicated educational institution in Geneva.
-In addition, all three campuses now offer an Extended Support Programme, the only international school in Switzerland to do so for the Anglophone community.
+4,000 students on three campuses and offering the choice of differing curricula makes Ecolint the largest and most educationally diverse institution in Geneva.
+In addition, all three campuses now offer an Extended Support Programme, the only international school in Switzerland to do so, for the Anglophone community.
 All the schools are accredited by the Council of International Schools (CIS).

 Located in the countryside in the Canton de Vaud, 20kms outside Geneva.
 Ground-breaking bilingual curriculum with students spending 60 per cent of the school year in English and 40 per cent in French or vice versa.
-Choice of French Brevet or Maturité Suisse for Francophones and IGCSEs and the IB Diploma for Anglophones.
+French Brevet, followed by the choice of Maturité Suisse for Francophones and IGCSEs and the International Baccalaureate Diploma for Anglophones.

-French curriculum Adapted National Curriculum for England / American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; 1,900 students
+French curriculum/ adapted English curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; 1,900 students

 Oldest of the Ecolint schools, based around a beautiful chateau in the centre of Geneva, surrounded by trees.
-Offering French, English and bilingual programmes to a majority of Francophones and any subject can be studied in English or French from year 9.
-Predominantly English or French classes in primary, English or bilingual in Middle School and English, French or bilingual in secondary.
+Offering French, English and bilingual programmes to a majority of Francophones but any subject can be studied in English or French from year 9.
+Predominantly English or French classes in primary, English or bilingual in middle School and English, French or bilingual in secondary.

 Click here to read our full review of the International School of Geneva: La Grande Boissière.